 When it comes to accountability, the SMART method is key.

-Don’t expect it to work if you’re making goals that are impossible to achieve.
+Don’t expect it to work if you’re making sales goals that are impossible to achieve.
 You’re doing yourself a huge disservice and putting unnecessary pressure on yourself.

 We have enough stress to deal with, and this goal-hitting method is there to support your journey toward improvement, not beat you down.
 Best of all, when you build it into your process or sales method, it becomes even easier!

 When you’ve found what works for you, having accountability in sales will help make your job both easier and more enjoyable.